Dates: 26-30 June, 2017

 - Proceed through "check availability"

 Please note that the availability is limited.
-Online booking code will only work for contracted room nights, so if you wish to arrive earlier then June 25th or leave after Friday, June 30th, please contact University Inn through "email@example.com" or "866-866-7977" and let them know of the event.
+Online booking code will only work for contracted room nights, so if you wish to arrive earlier then Sunday, June 25th or leave after Friday, June 30th, please contact University Inn and reserve through emailing "email@example.com" or calling "866-866-7977" and let them know you are attending HARMONY event.

 Additional options for accommodation can be found through following websites: